aproxis/VideoCutter/memory-bank/progress.md

     - ✅ Voiceover mixing with sidechain compression
     - ✅ Transition sound effects
     - ✅ Audio synchronization with video
+    - ✅ **Dynamic generation of transition audio based on number of slides/segments, using `transition_500ms.mp3` for concatenation.**

 6.  **Branding & Overlays**
     - ✅ Model name overlay with configurable font size